 Arizona is one of the most visited States in the USA, and for good reason.
-Anyone who loves natural wonders and the outdoors will find something to discover in Arizona.
+Anyone who loves natural wonders and the outdoors will find something to discover in this beautiful State.

 That being said, apart from the Grand Canyon, I hadn’t seen any other part of that state.
 As one of my goals is to visit all 50 of them (current count is 45), I hadn’t had the opportunity to go back, instead focusing on visiting new States.